vpinball/pinmame/src/p2k/README.md

 rev. 2 cards and the earlier ones on rev. 1 - and each set should declare whichever pair its version was actually sold with, rev. 1 or rev. 2.
 Today every set declares rev. 1, which is an unchecked assumption rather than a finding.

+There is now evidence on the first of those, and it is dated rather than inferred.
+Each Prism pair carries its bootstrap loader with a build timestamp: stock RFM has **V3.2, Tue Jan 26 1999** and r2 has **V3.4, Thu Apr 01 1999**.
+The fallback game copies agree in direction - `0.1` on the r1 pair against `0.80` on r2.
+So r2 is not a contemporaneous alternative source for the same machines; it is roughly two months later and most of the pre-release version range further on, which is what a revision arriving partway through the run looks like.
+For scale, Episode I's pair is V3.5 - so the V3.x loader line kept moving through 1999 across all three games.

+That still does not answer the second question.
+Nothing here says which *shipping* version of the game was the first to leave the factory on an r2 card, and the loader date only bounds when the card could have been burned, not when it went out.

 Answering it also disposes of the "which version would an r2 set be a clone of" question above: the r2 pair would simply belong to the versions it shipped under, and would stop needing a set of its